MAIF/daikoku/manual/src/main/paradox/tenantusage/2-teams.md

 * Metadatas, some extra informations that can be passed with the api calls with team apikeys

 ## Update an existing team
-Hover the team avatar and click the `pen` button.
+Hover the team avatar and click the `update` button (Pen icon).
 All the informations filled during the team creation can be overwritten.

 ## Delete an existing team

-Hover the team avatar and click the `trash` button and confirm the command.
+Hover the team avatar and click the `delete` button () and confirm the command.

 ## Manage team members

-Hover the team avatar and click the `users` button.
+Hover the team avatar and click the `members` button (Users icons).
 You will redirect to the team members page.
-You can refer to the [managing members](../producerusage/2-members.md)
+You can refer to the @ref:[managing members](../producerusage/2-members.md)